Muniox/blog-megak-back/README.md

-To run api localy on pc, file .env should have variables:
+To run api localy on pc, file .env should have below variables (change it according to your DB configuration):

 ```
 NODE_ENV='development'